Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/Guides/RegisterWithVerification.md

 > <span style="font-size:15pt"> :six:Now click on the green `Done` button on Zoe's message. <br> This should link your account.
 <img src="/en_/en_register_verification_5.png" width="50%" img> <br> <br>
-> >After that, you can change your summoner symbol back. {.is-info}
+> >After that, you can change your summoner profile icon back. {.is-info}
 >
 >{.is-success}